-5 Perfect Cheese Pairings for German Beers
+5 Perfect Cheese Pairings for Oktoberfest Beer

-But fall – when you dig your sweater collection out of storage after the summer fun has ended, and head back to work or school – seems to be the time when cheese naturally gravitates towards the spotlight.
+But the fall season – when you dig your sweater collection out of storage after the summer fun has ended, and head back to work or school – seems to be the time when cheese naturally gravitates towards the spotlight.

 Seasonal fruit like apples and pears are crisp, sweet-tart, and juicy, just begging to be eaten alongside a sharp and pungent aged cheddar.